goldin2008/Note/mlops.md

 After installation, pull the docker image we pushed to the repository. sudo service docker start to docker daemon running Then pull the image again
+`python
+$ docker run -it -p 5000:8080 serve-sklearn:0.1 python3 app.py
+`

+So `docker run` creates and starts our container and then executes the command python3 app.py which starts our Flask application.

 #### Kubernetes / Kubeflow
 we used a saved version of our model to score records.
 We created a batch job to get predictions periodically.
 Now, we want to return predictions in real time.
 In order to do that, we will deploy our model as a REST API.